-Symphony is Medela's latest innovation in hospital-grade electric double pumps.
-With breakthrough 2-Phase Expression pumping, Symphony is proven to reduce pumping time through faster let-down and milk flow and remove as much milk as a breastfeeding baby.
-Symphony implements the results of extensive research on electric breast pumps initiated by Medela and conducted by internationally renowned lactation researcher Peter Hartmann, Ph.D.
+Symphony is Medela's hospital-grade (multi-user) double electric breast pump.
+With breakthrough 2-Phase Expression Technology®, Symphony is proven to reduce pumping time through faster let-down and milk flow and remove as much milk as a breastfeeding baby.

 Want to pump hands-free?
 Watch the Easy Expression video to find out how.

 - 1 - Symphony breast pump

 - 1 - Symphony 2.0 Program Card

 - Power: 100-240V - 50/60 HZ 0.5A, 12V DC - 25W

 - Unit Weight: 7.05 lbs

 - Unit Size/Packaging: 10 1/4 x 8 1/4 x 12 1/2

 - 3 year limited

 Before using for the first time, clean and sanitize kit parts: breast shields, breast shield connectors, white membranes, yellow valves, breast milk bottles and lids.